 Child custody can be a tough issue to deal with, especially when two parents have opposing viewpoints on what is best for a child.
 Fortunately, Arkansas has a comprehensive set of laws that could help parents and the court determine how child custody should be handled between two parents.
-If you are in a custody battle for your child, you should speak with an experienced Fayetteville child custody lawyer.
+If you are in a custody battle for your child, you should speak with an experienced Fayetteville, AR child custody lawyer.
 At Gunn Kieklak Dennis, LLP, we understand the stress that comes with handling a sensitive topic like child custody, and we are here to help you find a desirable solution to your child custody problem.
+Our skilled Arkansas child custody lawyers have worked on a variety of child custody matters, and we would be pleased to provide you with the legal representation that you deserve.
 Gunn Kieklak Dennis, LLP is here to explain how child custody laws operate in Arkansas.

 Arkansas Child Custody Laws

 Child custody is an aspect of family law that often becomes an issue when two parents decide to divorce or if a couple had a child or multiple children while they were unmarried.
 Whether a couple is recently divorced or decided that they no longer want to be together, it is important to talk about child custody.
 Some parents may be able to come to an agreement regarding how long each parent could spend with their children.
 However, if you cannot come to an agreement with the parent of your child, it may be wise to consider taking your case to the courts.